Employed or self-employed status for workers in France?

 - be entitled to normal rest time of 11h between 2 days and 2 days/week (never more than 6 continuous days worked) with systems in place to enable disconnection during this time

-- have 2 meetings per year to discuss workload and work / life balance
+- hold a meeting per year to discuss workload and work/life balance

-This “day schedule” exception to the 35h rule makes sense for remote workers, in particular for sales roles, for whom the liability for overtime above 35h may otherwise be high and difficult to track.
+This “day schedule” exception to the 35h rule makes sense for remote workers, for whom the liability for overtime above 35h may otherwise be high and difficult to track.